 The largest customer segment is the automotive componentry industry.
-In 2017, Höganäs reported sales of SEK 8,225m and had 1,888 co-workers in 29 countries.
+In 2021, Höganäs reported sales of SEK 10,527 million and had 2,282 co-workers in 16 countries.

 From November 2017 to February 2018 Höganäs acquired three companies: start-up innovation company Metasphere Technology in Luleå, Sweden, the Surface Technology and Ceramic Powders division from H.C.
 Starck of Germany, and the Swiss tool maker Alvier PM-Technology.
 With these acquisitions Höganäs gains around 450 co-workers and strategic competence within surface coating, additive manufacturing and PM tooling.